 Changing the Time Zone by Creating a Symlink

-If you are running an older Linux distribution and the
+If you are running an older Linux distribution

 timedatectl utility is not present on your system, you can change the timezone by symlinking